Can Hair Grow Faster With Cayenne Pepper?

 Does It Really Work?

-Though it has not been scientifically proven to do so, there are some reasons that using a cayenne pepper moisturizing treatment might cause faster growing hair.
+Though it has not been scientifically proven to do so, there are some reasons that using a cayenne pepper moisturizing treatment might promote faster-growing hair.

 - When you apply an oil-based moisturizing treatment to your scalp and massage it in, this increases blood flow and clears away debris that may have been clogging your follicles.